 What the tourist board wants everyone to know is that “Costa Rica has the lowest crime rate of any Central American country“, but this a dubious distinction at best.

 As other routes have been shut down, Costa Rica’s porous borders and hundreds of miles of unguarded shores have proven attractive to traffickers moving drugs north from Columbia.
-While nothing like the tragedy in Mexico, execution style killings occur monthly in San Jose and at least one body has washed up on a popular Pacific tourist beach.
+While nothing like the tragedy in Mexico, execution style killings occur monthly in San Jose and bodies occasionally wash up on tourist beaches.

 Besides becoming a smuggling corridor Costa Rica is also dealing with a rapidly growing problem of drug abuse within her borders.
 Since most addicts don’t hold down regular jobs this contributes significantly to the recent increases in crime against tourists.